raphaellith/Typewriters-to-Belie-Format/_posts/2024-10-17-Phantom-Act-1.md

 - Having to pay attention to the conversation means that the audience cannot enjoy the gracefully synchronized movements from the dancers, which is unfortunate.
 - It's hard to focus on spoken dialogue when there's orchestral music playing in the background.
 - And finally the worst part: pacing.
-Bear in mind that the entire ballet section lasts for just over a minute.
+Bear in mind that the whole ballet section lasts for just over a minute.
 Try reading through the dialogue above (complete with pauses and clear enunciation) in 60 seconds, and you'll soon realize there's no plausible way whatsoever to deliver this part of the script at a natural speed, leaving the actors no choice but to rush through the dialogue at a frankly unorthodox pace.

 ### Think of Me / Angel of Music